 Form 16 is known as a salary TDS certificate.
 It’s issued by the employer to an employee for the whole financial year showing all the taxes deducted from salary and deposited with the government.
 Form 16 is the first and most important document that every salaried individual required to file an income tax return.

 It’s mandatory for the employer to issue Form 16 to the employee on or before 31st May of the following financial year.
-For the financial year 2019-20, the due date of issuing form 16 to an employee is 31st May 2019.
-For the FY 2019-20, this date has been extended to 31st August 2020 due to the COVID-19 outbreak, which is one month from 31st July being the last date of filing TDS return.
+For the financial year 2021-22, the due date of issuing form 16 to an employee is 31st May 2022.

 Compute income from salary